Prag8855/aab/content/guides/housing-scams.md

 Signs of a scam:

-- The price is too good to be true[^9]
+- ⚠️ The price is too good to be true[^9]
-- The rent and *[[Nebenkosten]]* round numbers like 800€[^13]
+- ⚠️ The rent and *[[Nebenkosten]]* are round numbers like 800€ and 75€[^13]

 Check if the apartment really exists.
 Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0) to see if the photos are used on other websites.
 Use Google search to check if the listing text is used on other websites.

 ### When you contact the landlord

 Signs of a scam:

-- The landlord's user account is only a few days old
+- 🛑 The landlord is in another country
-- The landlord is German, but speaks bad German
+- 🛑 The landlord is German, but speaks bad German
-- The landlord is from an has an English name, but speaks bad English
+- 🛑 The landlord has an English name, but speaks bad English
-- The landlord sends you a scan of their passport[^29]
+- 🛑 The landlord sends you a scan of their passport[^29]
+- ⚠️ The landlord's account is only a few days old

 Google the name, email address and [[IBAN]] of the landlord or *[[Hausverwaltung]]*.
 Check if they really exist, and if there are warnings about them.
 Google parts of their message.
 Check if they used the same message to scam other people.[^10]